 - The likely effect on him/her of any change in those circumstances;

 - His/her age, sex, background, and any characteristics of his which the court considers relevant;

 - Any harm which he/she has suffered or is at risk of suffering;

-- How capable each of his parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his/her needs; and
+- How capable each of his/her parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his/her needs; and

-- The range of powers available to the Court under the Children Act 1989 in the proceedings in question.
+- The range of powers available to the Court.